dave1362/open-ptc-agent/README.md

 3. PTC particularly shines when working with large volumes of structured data, time series data (like financial market data), and scenarios requiring further data processing - filtering, aggregating, transforming, or visualizing results before returning them to the model.

 ## How It Works
-This project is implementing based on [deep-agent](https://github.com/langchain-ai/deepagents) from langchain-ai and [daytona](https://www.daytona.io/) for sandbox environment.

 ```
 User Task